johnksv/Spring-boot-DAVE3615/readme.txt

 To launch on local machine:
 Unpack the zip to a destination of your choice.
-Decide if you want to use MySQL or HSQLDB.
+Decide if you want to use HSQLDB in-memory or MySQL.
 	HSQLDB:
 		Nothing is needed, I've already set it up. :)
 	MySQL: